Part of our Best Pubs in London microsite. Is your local listed?

 Several features catch the eye, including the cosy booths along the east wall (usually taken by lawyers from the adjoining Gray’s Inn), wooden beam ceiling, and the great iron fireplace in the centre of the room — noted as a bit of a mystery as far back as 1962 in Geoffery Fletcher's The London Nobody Knows.
 Many people know this place today, and it's often standing room only in the main bar.

-If it’s open, be sure to explore the ancient basement space as well.
+If it’s open, be sure to explore the ancient basement space as well (shown above).
 It has its own bar.
 On rare occasions, a semi-secret beer garden is opened at the back.
 This is Sam Smith’s pub, with the same old Sam Smith’s beer and food options.